Building Career Resiliency

 Economic prognostications aside, one thing’s for sure: We are living in uncertain times.
 Don’t wait for the next downturn.
 Start building career resiliency today.
 The following 10 steps will help you enhance your value to both your current and future prospective employers, and ensure that you are prepared for whatever the broader economy throws at you:

-- Work Hard – Most senior-level managers get an early start, and so should you.
+Most senior-level managers get an early start, and so should you.
 Arrive at work early and stay late when necessary.
 Not only will this give you an opportunity to prepare for the day ahead before the email begins to fly, but it will also create an opportunity for quality one-on-one interaction with your supervisor.
 Coming in 9-to-5 and just doing your job is not enough.
-Look beyond your job description for tasks that can have a measureable impact on the organization, especially those that tie-in to your manager’s accountabilities.
+Look beyond your job description for tasks that can have a measurable impact on the organization, especially those that tie-in to your manager’s accountabilities.

 - Make Yourself Visible

 Take advantage of opportunities to build your professional reputation both within your organization and beyond.
 Build your online persona by authoring an industry blog and connecting with others in your profession.
 Contribute ideas to team meetings and cross-functional brainstorms, and volunteer for key initiatives with broad organizational impact.
 Meet with your supervisor regularly and make sure they are made aware of your accomplishments through delicate self-promotion.

 Think beyond the immediacy of your day-to-day job functions.
 Understand your organization’s long- and short-term goals and tie your own projects and initiatives back to key strategic priorities.
 Consider the organization’s competitive landscape and emerging market pressures, and focus on bringing in new business and growing revenue.